CPritch/ism-access-management/README.md

     - The application should now be running at `https://localhost:7198`.
     - Open multiple browser windows or tabs to see the real-time updates in action.

+## Testing

+- The project includes unit tests using xUnit.
+- To run the tests, execute the following command in the project's root directory:

+    ```bash
+    dotnet test
+    ```

+## License

+This project is licensed under the [MIT License](/LICENSE).